 I mean, yes, I got behind on posting; such is life for cheese workers during the holiday season.
-But also no, that’s not solely why the cheeses of weeks three and four are being presented together.
+But also no, that’s not solely why the cheeses of weeks four and five are being presented together.

 You see, if there’s one family of cheeses that I think of when I think of winter, it’s the Alpine style.
 Gruyère, Comté, Emmentaler, Appenzeller—I love them all.

 As I developed my plans for each week’s cheeses, I struggled to figure out precisely which cheese from this family I would choose.
 The truth is that, while I almost picked Appenzeller or Spring Brook Farm’s Tarentaise, two other cheeses truly command the seasonal spotlight.

 They are as alike as fraternal twins: there are a lot of inherent similarities, but their DNA isn’t the same.

 The fourth and fifth 2018 Celebration cheeses are Comté and Gruyère.

 Now before the purists among us grow cranky about approximation between the two cheeses, I’ll be clear that these are different cheeses, each with a distinct recipe, history, and cultural significance.
 They look, smell, taste, and feel differently from each other.

 I have written about these two cheeses in the past, arguing their similarities, in order to help people become more comfortable with understanding their role in the cheese case.
 (And lest we forget, the two cheeses were both called “Gruyère,” or in the case of Comté, “Gruyère de Comté,” until 1986.[i])